mlahariya/EV-SDG/README.md

 ##### Command line arguments for SDG_fit.py
 ```
 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit.
-  -model MODEL          modeling method to be used for modeling arrival times:
+  -model MODEL          Modeling method to be used for modeling arrival times:
                         AC for arrival count models IAT for inter-arrival time
-                        models
+                        models.
   -lambdamod LAMBDAMOD  Method to be used for modeling lambda: AC: has two
                         options, poisson_fit/neg_bio_reg IAT: has three
-                        options, mean/loess/poly
+                        options, mean/loess/poly.
   -verbose VERBOSE      0 to print nothing; >0 values for printing more
                         information.
-Possible values:0,1,2,3 (integer)
+Possible values: 0, 1, 2, 3. (integer)
 ```